-Shortly after the Shanghai police breach was shared, some threat actors complained about a massive uptick in Chinese users active on the forum as a consequence of the data leak.
+Shortly after the Shanghai police breach was shared, some threat actors complained about a massive uptick in Chinese users active on the forum due to the data leak.

-The new Chinese members seem to be interested in a wide variety of what the forum has to offer, including data leaks, streaming accounts, adult content, hacking courses, and cracking tools.
+The new Chinese members seem to be interested in a wide variety of what the forum offers, including data leaks, streaming accounts, adult content, hacking courses, and cracking tools.

-The overflow of the new Chinese users, however, had made some of the veteran forum actors concerned that their Chinese counterparts would overwhelm the forum.
+However, the overflow of new Chinese users had made some veteran forum actors concerned that their Chinese counterparts would overwhelm the forum.
 Some even suggested banning the Chinese threat actors for “disturb[ing] the original order.”

-This tense situation compelled the forum administrator to address the leak in a message written both in English and Chinese called “a letter to our Chinese users.”
-In the post, the administrator explained that the Shanghai police breach was no longer being sold, and that the communication in the forum is to be in English only.
+This tense situation compelled the forum administrator to address the leak in an English and Chinese message called “a letter to our Chinese users.”
+In the post, the administrator explained that the Shanghai police breach was no longer being sold and that the communication in the forum was to be in English only.

 Increased Chinese Data Leaks

-In the weeks following the Shanghai police breach, Cybersixgill observed a sudden spike of data leaks of Chinese entities shared on this underground forum.
+In the weeks following the Shanghai police breach, Cybersixgill observed a sudden spike in data leaks of Chinese entities shared on this underground forum.
 From March through June, there were an average of 14 monthly leaks from Chinese entities.
-However, in the first 15 days of July there were 25 leaks, setting a pace for 52, far exceeding the pre-breach average.
+However, in the first 15 days of July, there were 25 leaks, setting a pace for 52, far exceeding the pre-breach average.

 This anomaly may be related to the Shanghai breach in three ways: